ill13/proc_gen/README.md

 ```
 #### Godot

-Originally this was written for use in Godot 3.5.x
+- Originally this was written for use in Godot 3.5.x

-To convert back, you might have to re-init some variables and change how *random* is implemented
+- To convert back, you might have to re-init some variables and change how *random* is implemented

-Instead of using 12 or more room types, just using the base ~5 room types and drawing a border on the outside edges could save some time / effort.
+- Instead of using 12 or more room types, just using the base ~5 room types and drawing a border on the outside edges could save some time / effort.

-This demo add stuff for visual effect.

 #### TO DOs